jasielmacedo/steam-microtransaction-api/README.md

 - The user (player) clicks on the UI product
 - Your game call /InitPurchase endpoint to start the purchase.
-- The game will popup a confirmation dialog
+- The game will popup a confirmation dialog (Inside the game)
-- The user buy the item
+- The user buy the item (pay for it)
-- *The game receive a callback confirming the purchase
+- *The game receive a callback confirmation about the purchase
 - Your game call /FinalizePurchase endpoint
 - And That's it

 *If the user have parental control and the callback was not called, you can check the status calling the /CheckPurchaseStatus

+### Security check

 In-Game Purchases is not complicated but you need to be sure if the steam user is reliable.

 To avoid scammers, simply call the /GetReliableUserInfo endpoint if the return is true, you can start the microtransaction.

+## Example with Unity (C#)

+You can check example folder to see an example using unity

+## About

+Ok, maybe you are thinking: "Have you tested this code properly?"
+Well I used a similar version of this code inside a game called Deliverace.
+It's not available on steam anymore, but this code works.

+If you have any question, suggestion or issues you can use the issues area.

+## Contribuition

+You can contribute, just opening a pull request.
+Together we can help a lot of developers to implement In-Game Purchases.